gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 </tr>
 </table>

-<span class="bg-yellow">**Name Table Select**</span> is as value from 0 to 3, and selects the name table currently being drawn from.
+<span class="bg-yellow">**Name Table Select**</span> is a value from 0 to 3, and selects the name table currently being drawn from.

 <span class="bg-blue">**Coarse X Scroll**</span> and
 <span class="bg-green">**Coarse Y Scroll**</span> give the coordinate of a tile within
 the selected name table.
-This is the tile currently being drawn
+This is the tile currently being drawn.

 <span class="bg-red">**Fine Y Scroll**</span> contains a value from 0 to 7, and specifies the current vertical offset of the row of
 pixels within the current tile.
 Tiles are 8 pixels square.